agedus/memo/README.md

     ```sh
     cd memo
     ```
-3. Than run the install script(do not run it as with sudo).
+3. Then run the install script(do not run it as with sudo).
     ```sh
     sh install
     ```